 NBPTS Cert Incentive Program 2021-26 FAQsFrequently Asked Questions (FAQs) about Incentive Awards for National Board-Certified Teachers through the National Board for Professional Teaching Standards Certification Incentive Program (NBPTS).

 Who qualifies for the $25,000 incentive award?

-National Board-Certified Teachers (NBCTs) who are employed by a California public school district or charter school and who are assigned to teach at least 50 percent time in a high-priority school for five years are eligible for $25,000.
+National Board-Certified Teachers who are employed by a California public school district or charter school and who are assigned to teach at least 50 percent time in a high-priority school for five years are eligible for $25,000.
 The award is paid in $5,000 payments for five consecutive years.
 Districts must verify, each year, that teachers have met the percentage requirement in a high priority school before funds can be released to make each $5,000 payment.

 Does this incentive program assist with the fees associated with obtaining National Board Certification?

-Yes, commencing July 1, 2021, any teacher who initiates the process of pursuing a certification from the NBPTS when teaching at a high-priority school is eligible to receive a Candidate Subsidy Program (CSP) award of $2,500.
+Yes, commencing July 1, 2021, any teacher who initiates the process of pursuing a certification from the NBPTS when teaching at a high-priority school is eligible to receive a Candidate Subsidy Program award of $2,500.
 Applicants must apply for the subsidy with the California (CA) Department of Education.
 The 2021-22 CA NBPTS Candidate Subsidy Application is now closed.
 The 2022-23 CA NBPTS Candidate Subsidy Application will open in fall 2022.
 The subsidy payments will be sent directly to NBPTS on behalf of the candidates.

 What defines a high-priority school?

 California Assembly Bill 130 defines high-priority schools as those with 55 percent or more of its unduplicated pupils classified as an English learner, or foster youth, or eligible for a free or reduced-price meal.
 To determine if you are eligible for the incentive, please check Eligible High Priority Schools List (XLSX).

 I am a teacher on special assignment, am I still eligible for this incentive?

-California AB 130 states that in addition to classroom teachers, other eligible educators may include, but is not limited to educators in a teacher leadership role as a peer assistance and review coach, mentor, or other teacher support provider, if the position does not require an administrative credential.
+California Assembly Bill 130 states that in addition to classroom teachers, other eligible educators may include, but is not limited to educators in a teacher leadership role as a peer assistance and review coach, mentor, or other teacher support provider, if the position does not require an administrative credential.